Why are platinum rings more valuable than gold?

 In terms of sheer purity, platinum rings are made of at least 90-95% platinum and this density makes the band much more durable than gold.
-In comparison, a 14k gold ring band is typically only 58.5% gold and the price difference reflects the quantity of the rare metals needed.
+In comparison, a 14k gold ring band is typically only 58.5% gold, and the price difference reflects the quantity of the rare metals needed.

 While platinum and gold are similar in price per gram, the density of the metal means that more is required when it comes to creating a platinum ring.
-For this reason, platinum jewellery tends to be more valuable than gold.